bs19b006/Bikes_Demand_Prediction/README.md

 # Bikes_Demand_Prediction

-A predicitve model to predict number of bikes rented in a day based on features related to that day itself
+A predictive model to predict the number of bikes that would be rented on a particular day in the year based on the weather features related to that particular day